Business Finance Guide

-- Term loan: A lump sum payment made over a set period of time.
+- Term loan: A one-time payment that is spread out over a certain amount of time.

 - Peer-to-peer lending: A loan that was made available through the use of crowdsourcing.

-- Friends and family: When friends and family members lend you money
+- Friends and family: When people you know, such as friends and relatives, lend you money.

 Equity finance (investors)

 - Equity crowdfunding: Where the general public can invest in your company

 - Angel investors : Individuals who put their own money into the market

 - Venture capital : Professional investment groups